-Section 1.3 What is the most you will pay for covered medical services?
+Section 1.2 What is the most you will pay for covered medical services?

-Under our plan, there is a limit on what you have to pay out-of-pocket for covered medical services.
-This amount is shown in the Schedule of Cost Sharing.
+Under our plan, there shown in the Schedule of Cost Sharing.

 • Your combined maximum out-of-pocket amount is listed in the Schedule of Cost Sharing.
 This is the most you pay during the calendar year for covered plan services received from both in-network and out-of-network providers.
 The amounts you pay for deductibles (if applicable), copayments, and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
 (The amounts you pay for your plan premiums (if applicable) and for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
 These services are marked with an asterisk in the Schedule of Cost Sharing.)
 If you have paid the combined maximum out-of-pocket amount listed in the Schedule of Cost Sharing for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the year for covered services.
 However, you must continue to pay your plan premium (if applicable) and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).